Cannabis license holders are required to notify OCM of any material changes to the final plans of record (FPOR) to maintain compliance.

 Local Approval Requirements

 Cannabis license holders are responsible for coordinating with their local government to determine whether proposed changes require local review, approval or permitting.
-Prior to implementing any changes, license holders must confirm compliance with all applicable local registration, zoning, building, fire and occupancy requirements (Minnesota Statutes, section 342.13).
+Before implementing any changes, license holders must confirm compliance with all applicable local registration, zoning, building, fire and occupancy requirements (Minnesota Statutes, section 342.13).

 Advance Notice Requirement